HOW TO: Visualize Your Data Easily with Databricks Dashboards (2025)

 1) Databricks SQL Dashboards (aka “Dashboards”)

-As we have previously defined, Databricks SQL Dashboards—also known as “Dashboards”—are powerful data visualization and analysis tools that enable users to create interactive and visually appealing dashboards within the Databricks ecosystem.
-By transforming raw data into actionable insights, these dashboards streamline the communication of findings and support data-driven decision-making.
-Users can effortlessly develop dashboards through SQL queries and enhance them with interactive components such as widgets, filters, and parameters, making them versatile for various data types and data-driven tasks.
+As we have previously defined, Databricks SQL Dashboards (aka "Dashboards") are powerful data visualization and analysis tools that enable users to create interactive and visually appealing dashboards within the Databricks ecosystem.
+These dashboards facilitate data-driven decision-making by converting raw/unprocessed data into actionable insights.
+Users can effortlessly develop dashboards using SQL queries executed via Databricks SQL Warehouses or by adding visualizations created in Databricks Notebooks.
+These dashboards are adaptable for a range of data types and analytical tasks because they can be improved with interactive components like widgets, filters, and parameters.

 2) Databricks Lakeview Dashboards